Pre-Employment Structured Clinical Interview (PESCI)

 - As requested by AHPRA

-The request of review must be received at the Faculty in writing by the IMG, within 20 working days of notification of the PESCI outcome (to the candidate) and only if the initial PESCI outcome was favorable.
+The request of review must be received at the Faculty in writing by the IMG, no greater than 3-6 months post notification of the PESCI outcome (to the candidate) and only if the initial PESCI outcome was favourable.
 The panel will determine if a review based on documentation provided is sufficient or whether a full PESCI interview is required.
 The cost of a PESCI review attracts 50% of the full PESCI fee.

 Appeal of PESCI